progwise/george-ai/apps/typesense-cli/README.md

 ## Typesense CLI Tool

-This tool is designed to interface with Typesense and help manage its collections, specifically scraped web pages summaries.
+This tool is designed to interface with Typesense and help manage its collections, specifically scraped web page summaries.

 ### Overview of files

-- **build.collection.ts**: The main script responsible for querying data from a Strapi GraphQL endpoint and using the result to rebuild the `scraped_web_pages_summaries` collection in Typesense.
+- **rebuild.collection.ts**: The main script responsible for querying data from a Strapi GraphQL endpoint and using the result to rebuild the `scraped_web_pages_summaries` collection in Typesense.
 - **typesense.ts**: This file sets up the Typesense client to communicate with a Typesense server.
 - **package.json**: Contains the meta information and scripts related to this CLI tool.